 Recognize That Others Love You

 Family and friends also love you.
 Rely on them.
-There are also angles in heaven ready to give you their help.
+There are also angels in heaven ready to provide help.

 Trust That God is in Control

 Camille Fronk observed, “No one can tell you just how your life will evolve, nor how to avoid misfortune.
 You can design your most hoped-for life and painstakingly work to achieve it.
 But I would dare say that fortunately for you and me, it may not unwind as we have planned.
 There will be surprising turns that we never could have anticipated.
 The Lord is in control.
 He is the Potter.
 And as a result, we have richer, more meaningful lives.
-As you look at your own past, you can recognize the obvious guidance of the Lord. . . .
-Why should we question that he will continue to direct us in the future?” (“Lessons from the Potter and the Clay,” Devotional Address at Brigham Young University, Provo, UT, 7 Mar.
-1995, pp. 8–9.)
+As you look at your own past, you can recognize the obvious guidance of the Lord….
+Why should we question that he will continue to direct us in the future?”[5]

 Accept that life is difficult

-M. Scott Peck begins his book The Road Less Traveled with the following insight: “Life is difficult.
+- Scott Peck begins his book The Road Less Traveled with the following insight: “Life is difficult.
 This is a great truth, one of the greatest truths.
 It is a great truth because once we truly see this truth, we transcend it.
 Once we truly know that life is difficult—once we truly understand and accept it—then life is no longer difficult.
 Because once it is accepted, the fact that life is difficult no longer matters.
 Most do not fully see this truth that life is difficult.
-Instead they moan more or less incessantly, noisily or subtly, about the enormity of their problems, their burdens, and their difficulties as if life were generally easy, as if life should be easy.”
-(The Road Less Traveled: A New Psychology of Love, Traditional Values and Spiritual GrowthSimon & Schuster, New York, 1978, p.
-15.)
+Instead they moan more or less incessantly, noisily or subtly, about the enormity of their problems, their burdens, and their difficulties as if life were generally easy, as if life should be easy.”[6]

 Remember That Everyone Has Challenges